Create a multiboot Linux USB installer with Ventoy

 2. Plugins

 After install, Ventoy can be customized with various plugins.
-These are snippets of code written in a ventoy.json file that is placed inside a ventoy directory created on the first partition of the Ventoy drive
+These are snippets of code written to a ventoy.json file.

 {